 The Decision Modeling Center is part of VU University Medical Center Amsterdam and allied to VU University Amsterdam.
 We conduct research in collaboration with clinicians and other researchers, both from the VU University Medical Center and outside of our institution.
-In addition, we do projects on behalf of pharmaceutical companies and the Dutch and European government.
+In addition, we do projects on behalf of the Dutch and European government.

 Our team consists of about 20 experts who received training in a range of fields including mathematics, statistics, epidemiology, medical informatics, health sciences and biomedical sciences.
 We use our knowledge and creativity to gain insight into the complexity of medical decision problems thereby facilitating improved decision making.

 We have expertise in a wide range of techniques for mathematical and statistical decision modeling such as:

 - Patient-level micro-simulation modeling